-Two LAN ports (LAN 1/LAN 2), and IPMI\Dedicated\LAN are located on the IO back panel of the motherboard.
-LAN1/LAN2 are supported by the onboard Intel LAN controller, and IPMI\LAN is supported by the BMC.
+Four LAN ports (LAN 1/2 & LAN 3/4) are located on the IO back panel of the motherboard.
 Each Ethernet LAN port has two LEDs.
-The Amber LED indicates activity, while the other Link LED may be green, amber or off to indicate the speed of the connections.
+The orange LED on the left indicates activity, while the other Link LED may be green, amber or off to indicate the speed of the connections.
 See the tables at right for more information.